-In 1818, under instructions from Governor Macquarie, Lieutenant John Watts of H.M.
-46th Foot was commissioned to design the first substantial military barracks in Parramatta.
+In 1818, under instructions from Governor Macquarie, Lt.
+John Watts of His Majesty’s 46th Regiment of Foot was commissioned to design the first substantial military barracks in Parramatta.
 It was finished and operational in 1820.
-This is now one of the oldest surviving, and still in use, military barracks in mainland Australia.
+It is now the oldest surviving, fully operational military barracks in mainland Australia.

 John Watts also designed other historical buildings in Parramatta.
-His surviving works include the Military Hospital at Observatory Hill built in 1815, now the National Trust Centre, Old Government House in Parramatta built in 1816 and the Towers of St. Johns Parramatta built in 1819.
+His surviving works include the Military Hospital at Observatory Hill, built in 1815 and now the National Trust Centre, extensions to Old Government House in Parramatta built in 1816 and the towers of St. John’s Cathedral, Parramatta built in 1819.

 Front view of Lancers Barracks

-The military barracks originally stood in about eight acres of ground, being enclosed by a brick wall in front and stockade on the three other sides.
-In his report, Governor Macquarie described Lancers Barracks as:
+The military barracks originally stood in eight acres of land, being enclosed by a brick wall in front and stockade on the three other sides.
+In his report, Governor Macquarie described Lancer Barracks as:

-"A new barrack built of brick, two storeys high, for the accommodation of 100 soldiers, with two wings, also built of brick, each one storey high and with verandahs for the accommodation of the full proportion of commissioned officers; having likewise all the necessary out offices for officers and men, together with a guard house and storehouse,...."
+“A new barrack built of brick, two storeys high, for the accommodation of 100 soldiers, with two wings, also built of brick, each one story high and with verandahs for the accommodation of the full proportion of commissioned officers; having likewise all the necessary out offices for officers and men, together with a guard house and storehouse….”

-In 1821, Governor Macquarie chose the site for a new Commissariat Store, near the old barracks - near the eastern end of George Street.
-The new store was completed in 1825 and in 1828 a portion of it was fitted up for military quarters and mainly N.C.O’s and privates used it.
-The Commissariat Store in George Street was demolished in 1937.
+In 1821, Governor Macquarie chose the site for a new Commissariat Store, towards the Eastern end of George Street.
+The new store was completed in 1825.
+In 1828 a portion of it was fitted out as military quarters, mainly for NCO’s and Privates, and was named the Lower Military Barracks.
+The Commissariat Store and Lower Military Barracks were demolished in 1937.

 Adapted from Plan of Military Barracks Parramatta c1820 (Mitchell Library Bonwick Transcipts box 36, Plan 9)

-The Lancer Barracks are significant for the following reasons:
+Lancer Barracks is significant for the following reasons:

-- The Lancer Barracks is listed on the Register of the National Estate and is classified by the National Trust.
+- It is listed on the Register of the National Estate and is classified by the National Trust

-- Oldest surviving military barracks in mainland Australia and is still in use.
+- Lancer Barracks is the oldest surviving and fully operational military barracks in mainland Australia

-- Architect Lieutenant John Watts designed Lancer Barracks and Bob’s Hall.
-He was aide-de-camp to Governor Macquarie and an important early military architect.
-He has designed other significant buildings in Parramatta e.g. St Johns Towers.
+- Architect Lieutenant John Watts designed Lancer Barracks and what is now known as Bob’s Hall (the Western wing of Macquarie’s barracks).
+He was Aide-de-Camp to Governor Macquarie and an important early colonial architect.
+He has designed other significant buildings in Parramatta, for example St. John’s Cathedral towers.

-- Its close association with the Royal NSW Lancers for their detailed history.
+- Its close association with the 1st/15th Royal NSW Lancers for most of their illustrious history.